lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 007.md

 ## 4 Marpenoth
 After a nights sleep in the Squinting Beholder Inn we set out to restock our supplies for the trip to [[Talar]].

+On the road, we find a man rummaging in a bush.
+He's looking for mushrooms
 # Loot: